jimniels/blog/posts/2025-08-15-more-context-bro.md

 <img src="https://cdn.jim-nielsen.com/blog/2025/more-context-bro-rocket-2.jpg" width="540" height="339" alt="Photograph of three versions of the raptor engine, but the image is reversed showing the engine get progressively complicated in mechanical parts over time.
 Each engine represents an LLM prompt." />

 I know, I know.
-There’s probably a false equivalent here.
+There’s probably a false equivalence here.
 This entire post started as [a note](https://notes.jim-nielsen.com) and I just kept going.
 This post itself needs further thought and simplification.
 But that’ll have to come in a subsequent post, otherwise this never gets published lol.